 The government says it took this decision because Kaspersky is now seen as a "potential threat to national security," explaining that its software can only run on computers that do not contain sensitive data.

-“Information from computers running the software can be leaked to where we don't want them to end up", he stated in Reuters Rytis Rainys, Deputy Director of the State Cyber Security Service.
+"Information from computers using the software can be leaked to countries where we do not want it to end up," he told Reuters Rytis Rainys, Deputy Director of the State Cyber Security Service.

 "We combined various sources for the conclusion, including information from our partners and intelligence services."